Anchor regression: heterogeneous data meets causality: Introduction

 with a potentially large difference.
 Hence in many cases, estimating the causal parameter leads to conservative predictive performance compared to standard prediction methods.
 The OLS solution on the other hand, can have arbitrarily high predictive error when the test distribution is obtained under an intervention.

 This paper suggests a trade-off between these two estimation principles.
 Several relaxations of the problem in equation~\eqref{eq:33b} are possible.
-Instead of protecting against arbitrarily strong interventions \if0 \Peter{das do-Zeugs weglassen} $\{ \mathbb{P}^{\text{do}(X_S=x)} , S \subseteq \{1, \ldots, p\}, x \in \mathbb{R}^{|S|}\}$, for example, \fi one can protect against interventions up to a certain size (norm).
+Instead of protecting against arbitrarily strong interventions one can protect against interventions up to a certain size (norm).
 Also, perturbations in some directions may be more important than in other directions.
 Alternatively, instead of protecting against interventions on all subsets of variables $X_{1},\ldots, X_{d}$, one can attempt to find out which variables $S \subseteq \{X_{1},\ldots, X_{d}\}$ are likely to be perturbed in the future.
 Then one can protect against interventions on the variables in $S$.
-For example, we might know (e.g., through background knowledge) that shifts in the distribution of $X_{1}$ are more likely than shifts in the distribution of $X_{2}$ on future data sets, which may be included in the class $\mathcal{F}$. \if0 \Peter{weglassen} Intuitively, if $\mathcal{F}$ contains a very small class of perturbations, the resulting prediction rule will not perform well under perturbed data distributions.
-If the class is too large then the prediction rule will not be very informative. \Peter{Ende weglassen} \fi
+For example, we might know (e.g., through background knowledge) that shifts in the distribution of $X_{1}$ are more likely than shifts in the distribution of $X_{2}$ on future data sets, which may be included in the class $\mathcal{F}$.

-In this paper, we propose a new estimation principle, called anchor regression, that is entirely data-driven, see~\eqref{eq:anchor}.
+In this paper, we propose a new estimation principle, called \emph{anchor regression}, see~\eqref{eq:anchor}.
 We will see that under a linearity assumption, the proposed estimator can be written as a solution to~\eqref{eq:optimrob}, where the class ${\cal F}$ consists of certain shift interventions, i.e., interventions that shift numerical variables by a certain amount, which then propagate through the system.